Equipped for Ministry Class-Preparing for Confirmation, Reception, and Reaffirmation 2024

 Who is Reception for?

-This rite is taken by people who have already been both baptized and confirmed, but did so outside of the Anglican Communion.
+This rite is taken by people who have already been both baptized and confirmed, but did so outside of the Anglican Communion (Catholics, Methodists, Lutherans, Presbyterians).
 If you were confirmed in The Episcopal Church after summer of 2003, we recommend this rite for you as well.
 Reception is performed by the Bishop in the Confirmation Service.

 Who is Reaffirmation for?

-This rite is designed for those who were at one time baptized and confirmed, but afterwards left the way of Christ and his Church.
-It is also appropriate for those who would like to publicly renew their dedication to Christ, though they have not actually left the way of Christ or his Church.
+This rite is designed for those who have been baptized and confirmed, but would like to publicly renew their dedication to Christ.
 Reaffirmation is performed by the Bishop in the Confirmation Service.

 What is common to all the rites?